 Meningitis is transmitted primarily through saliva and among those living in close quarters, such as dormitories or military barracks.
-It tends to affect young people between the ages of 16 and 21 and is often associated with kissing.
+It young people between the ages of 16 and 21 and is often associated with kissing.
 Meningitis can also be spread by people who snort drugs and share straws or rolled up dollar bills.

 The New York City Health Department told Healthline that it immediately began to investigate the meningitis cases that arose among gay men earlier this month.
 The cases were limited to one social network in Brooklyn.

 “We are working with cases to identify unvaccinated people,” the health department said in a statement.

 The health department has launched an online media campaign using so-called “hook-up” apps popular with gay men looking to meet.
 They also distributed vaccinations and educational materials at events popular with gay men around Brooklyn last week.

 Do All Gay Men Need to Be Vaccinated?

 The New York City Health Department is urging all men at risk to get vaccinated for IMD.